Life in the Netherlands as an international is pretty great — but armed with these top apps it can be even better.

 Set for Dutch and Belgian roads, the app is a huge help.
 It informs you of traffic updates from A to B, speed cameras, speed traps, road reconstruction, incidents, closed roads and if you’re nearing emergency vehicles.
 Not bad, eh?

 10. Google Translate — the entire Dutch language, digitised

 It’s kind of an obvious one, but honestly, this app has been a godsend.
-This is especially so if you’ve just arrived and have absolutely no idea about the Dutch language.
+This is especially so if you’ve just arrived and had absolutely no idea about the Dutch language.

 Google Translate allows you to copy and paste Dutch sentences and translate them into English (and other languages).
 You can also screenshot something on your phone, upload it to the app and it will translate it all for you.
 You can also hover over your chosen text or take a photo and it will translate it all.
-This is so helpful if you’re out shopping or when you receive an important letter in the post.
-Just take a picture of it and you’re away!
+This is so helpful while shopping or when you receive an important letter in the post.
+Just take a picture of it and you’re away. 🤳

 Of course, sometimes the translation can be a bit off (a poorly translated letter from the gemeente said that “I was going to die” once).
 Nine times out of ten, the translation is correct though and if it’s not, you’re in for a laugh.
 I honestly don’t think I could live without this app now.

 We’ve sung their praises many times here at DutchReview but it’s true, Duolingo really is great.
 In case you’ve been living in a cave for a while and haven’t heard of it, here’s the concept.

 Duolingo is a free language app in English, which provides you with many different languages that you can learn FOR FREE.
 It’s really easy to use and you can pick how frequently you want to practice the language by setting goals.

 This app is perfect for beginners as it starts you off with all of the basic Dutch words that you need to know (like schildpad 🐢).
 If a free Dutch language app isn’t useful to an expat, then what is?